 Using BusyCal with Reminders

-Reminders is available as an app on iOS and macOS, which can include lists of reminders.
+Reminders is available as an app on iOS and macOS, which can include lists of reminders / to-dos / tasks.
 BusyCal can connect to Reminders directly for syncing these lists their container reminders.

-This feature is only available in BusyCal 3 (macOS), v3.8 (currently in beta) and above.
-For BusyCal iOS, please join our TestFlight beta group by clicking on this link (from an iOS device): https://testflight.apple.com/join/1vf2RDcr
+This feature is only available in BusyCal 3 (macOS), v3.8 or above.
+For BusyCal iOS, please make sure you've upgraded to v3.5.2 or above.

 IMPORTANT: Please go through the considerations and limitations listed below to understand what is and isn't supported.

 If you own a mac or iOS that has already been upgraded to macOS Catalina or iOS 13, you may already have upgraded Reminders app to its new storage format.
 If so, you will need to ensure that all your devices are on macOS 10.15 (Catalina) or above, or iOS 13.0 or above, as upgraded Reminders from macOS 10.15+ (Catalina) or iOS 13+ are not visible on macOS 10.14 or below.

 BusyCal on any device below Catalina or iOS 13 will only see old, non-upgraded Reminders lists and tasks that will not sync with iCloud or other devices with more recent OS versions.

 To sync BusyCal with Reminders, do the following: